 Hadrian’s Wall Path National Trail

 Linking northern England’s coastlines, Hadrian’s Wall, the frontier wall built from AD 122 onwards to protect Roman England from Scotland, stretches 84 miles from Tyneside in the east to Bowness-on-Solway, Cumbria in the west.
-Designated a National Trail in 2003, Hadrian’s Wall Path was named Britain’s finest long distance trail by Countryfile in 2011.
+Designated a National Trail in 2003, Hadrian’s Wall Path was named Britain’s finest long-distance trail by Countryfile in 2011.
 A full 6-day trek of the wall will take walkers though wild moorlands, rolling countryside, the bustling cities of Newcastle-upon-Tyne and Carlisle and important historic sites like Housesteads, a wonderfully preserved Roman fort.
-For walkers attempting the whole hog, there’s plenty of pretty villages and country offering a welcoming respite.
+For walkers attempting the whole hog, there are plenty of pretty villages offering a welcoming respite.

 Lizard Peninsula Coast

 Down in Cornwall on mainland Britain’s most southerly point is the Lizard Peninsula, a scenic stretch of land dotted with picturesque coves and tiny, unspoiled fishing villages.
 From the pretty town of Porthleven to the sleepy village of Helford, the Lizard coastline is linked by the South West Coast Path and one of its most popular stretches.
 Home to rare flora and fauna, the Lizard Peninsula coast is a haven for nature lovers especially during spring and midsummer when its mild climate sees species like fringed rupturewort flourish.